rust-lang/wg-async/src/vision/shiny_future/alan_switches_runtimes.md

 ### What are the key points you were trying to convey with this status quo story?

-* There is some way to seamlessly change to a different default runtime to use for `async main`.
+* There is some way to seamlessly change to a different default runtime to use for `async fn main`.
 * There is no global runtime, just the current runtime.
 * When you are using this different runtime, you can write code that is hard-coded to it and which exposes additional capabilities.
 * You can integrate multiple runtimes relatively easily, and the std APIs work with whechever is the current runtime.